 One of the main reasons we recommend tracking these metrics is they’ll help you get continued buy-in for your program from key stakeholders.
 One of our customers utilized a component of our Closed-Loop Email Analysis and Response (CLEAR) solution and realized a $345,000 reduction in full-time equivalent hires, which you can read more about in the Forrester Total Economic Impact report.

-A lot of metrics shared about security awareness training, like “failure rate” or “click rate,” can have a negative connotation and present users in a light that emphasizes mistakes rather than successes.
-Metrics like reporting rates and knowledge levels help better demonstrate how users are performing as a line of defense against today’s targeted attacks by stressing positive behaviors over negtive ones.
+A lot of security awareness metrics shared about awareness training, like “failure rate” or “click rate,” can have a negative connotation and present users in a light that emphasizes mistakes rather than successes.
+Metrics like reporting rates and knowledge levels help better demonstrate how users are performing as a line of defense against today’s targeted attacks by stressing positive behaviors over negative ones.

 Additionally, there’s an opportunity to use this data to tell great stories about the ways users are improving an organization’s security posture.
 For instance, if a user reported a true malicious message and your incident response team was able to remove it before it exposed your organization, that story can help sell your program internally to key stakeholders, and improve your company’s culture.